On the flatness of spin local models for split even orthogonal groups: Application to moduli spaces of type

 By the local model diagram (cf. \cite[Proposition 3.33]{rapoport1996period}) and the proof of \cite[Proposition 2.3]{pappas2000arithmetic}, the scheme $\CA^\pm_{\bK}$ fits into a diagram of schemes over $\BZ_p$:

 where $\alpha$ is a $\sG$-torsor, and $\beta$ is $\sG$-equivariant and smooth of relative dimension $\dim \bG$.
 In particular, the scheme $\CA^\pm_\bK$ is \etale locally isomorphic to $\RM^\pm_\CL$.
-Thus, the main results in \S \ref{spinflat} imply the following. \begin{corollary} Assume that condition (i) or (ii) in Theorem \ref{mainthm} is satisfied.
-The moduli space $\CA_{\bK}^\pm$ of type $D$ is a normal, Cohen-Macaulay, flat $\BZ_p$-scheme with reduced special fiber. \end{corollary}
+Thus, the main results in \S \ref{spinflat} imply the following. \begin{corollary} The moduli space $\CA_{\bK}^\pm$ of type $D$ is a normal, Cohen--Macaulay, flat $\BZ_p$-scheme with reduced special fiber. \end{corollary}

 This proves Corollary \ref{introcoro18} in \S \ref{sec-introduction}.